ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

 #### Fixing the dependency

-- We do not need to run `make init` or `make patch` since there is no embedded git submodule. `make init` does nothing in this case, and it would be extremely weird to apply patches from your own repository to the same repository.
+- We do not need to run `make init` or `make patch` since there is no embedded git submodule; `make init` does nothing in this case, and it would be extremely weird to apply patches from your own repository to the same repository.

 ### Assignments
 1. If you look at the output from an IOC trying to load `pid.db`, you should see the following.